Hello

 Manufacturer: Intel, NetGear, DLink, Linksys, Real Tek (issues with drivers)

-First 3 Positions identifies the Manufacturer ID and the last 3 Positions identifies the NIC Card ID
+First 3 Bytes identifies the Manufacturer ID (OUI) and the last 3 Bytes identifies the NIC Card ID (48 bits)

-to view the NIC's MAC address (START>RUN>CMD>IPCONFIG /ALL) or WINIPCFG (9x) from the run menu
+To view the NIC's MAC or Physical Hardware address (START>RUN>CMD>IPCONFIG /ALL)

 NIC cards must implement a standard signaling methodology to gains access to a network.